curi/fi/docs/_posts/2020-08-12-list-ideas-during-analysing-lies-1.md

 - why would wanting to be remembered as someone who contributed to a good future be bad?

 - AL1: the prioritization of *academic* politicking indicates Birner thinks success as a philosopher depends on success in academia, which is wrong.

+- AL1: it's curious how much i read into both the title and the ellipsis. if they were put there by the guy who posted (need to check source) it shows how much i take good quoting for granted. if it wasn't CR i think i would have been more skeptical of the quoting quality.